aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 ## Summary

 In this notebook we have shown how to define a cartesian grid for solving two-dimensional partial differential equations using the finite difference discretization.
 The strategy can easily be extended to three-dimensional problems.
 When they require matrix inversions, higher-dimensional problems rapidly make direct inversion methods very inefficient if not impracticable.
 For such cases, we have shown how iterative methods can come to the rescue.
 We have described in detail the Jacobi and Gauss-Seidel methods and rapidly presented the classical theory used to analyze their stability.
 The implementation of some iterative methods like the Jacobi method can be done directly with `numpy` and therefore benefit from the speedup of precompiled code.
 Others, like the Gauss-Seidel method, require an explicit looping on the grid nodes in a given order and this can lead to very slow algorithm if the loops are performed with Python loops.
-To circumvent this difficulty we provide in the next notebook several strategies to boost your Python programs.
+To circumvent this difficulty we provide in the third notebook of this chapter several strategies to boost your Python programs.
+But before that, we introduce another type of iterative method in the next notebook.

 +++